 WELCOME TO THE UNIVERSITY OF ROCHESTER HOSPICE AND PALLIATIVE MEDICINE FELLOWSHIP PROGRAM

-We have filled our Fellowship positions for 2014-2015.
 We are now accepting applications for three fellowhip positions for our Hospice and Palliative Medicine Fellowship Proram for the 2015-2016 academic year.
 Applications are accepted and reviewed on a rolling basis, and we encourage you to apply early.
 Preferred candidates need to be Board Eligible or Board Certified by an ABMS-recognized board.
 If you have any questions about the application process, please contact us at 585.275.7987 or email Brenda Herrmann, Fellowship Coordinator.

 CURRICULUM OVERVIEW AND ROTATIONS

 Our ACGME-accredited fellowship includes multidisciplinary clinical training, a palliative care seminar series, mentored teaching and scholarship in a unique environment featuring innovative palliative care interventions, strong relationships with other disciplines within the University, and long-standing leadership and collaboration with community partners and institutions.
 The trainee will be responsible for care of inpatients and outpatients in varied settings, including a large academic teaching hospital with acute inpatient and ambulatory care, consultation services, inpatient and home hospice, and skilled nursing facilities.
 Our hospital includes the Sussman Palliative Care Inpatient Unit, the only hospital-based, dedicated palliative care unit in the region.